trickerer/Trinity-Bots/README.md

 - I need food
 - I need drink
 - I need a refreshment table
+- I need a portal
 ```
 These options will summon a stack of food or drink for you
-If your level is high enough, the mage NPCBot can summon a refreshment table
+If your level is high enough, the mage NPCBot can summon a refreshment table and portals for you and your group

 Warlock NPCBots will present the options:
 ```